Rchou97/rchou97.github.io/_pages/cv.md

   * Data Engineer (November 2023 - Present)
     * Work on the expansion of the AWS cloud data warehouse of De Volksbank within the Client Interface domain.
     * Engineered automated data pipelines for marketing campaigns and personalised content for the respective De Volksbank brands.
+    * Onboarding new hires within the team and supporting them in their user stories.
     * Used technologies: Amazon Web Services (AWS), Jira, Confluence, GitHub, SQL (Teradata/Trino), Airflow, Terraform, and Python.
   * Junior Data Engineer BI (September 2022 - October 2023)
-    * Worked on the dashboarding and the functional data warehouse of De Volksbank within the Risk & Compliance domain.
+    * Further developing and implementing the functional data warehouse within De Volksbank.
+    * Work on dashboard development and data migrations for credit risk model monitoring.
     * Used technologies: SQL (Teradata), Jira, Confluence, BitBucket, SAP PowerDesigner and Tableau.

 * **Bit Academy**